RafaelNTeixeira/ComputerSecurity/Logbooks/LOGBOOK4.md

-# Trabalho realizado na Semana #4 - SEEDs LAB

-## Environment Variable and Set-UID Lab
+# Trabalho realizado na Semana #4 - Environment Variable and Set-UID Lab

 For this week we where proposed to do tasks presented on this link: https://seedsecuritylabs.org/Labs_20.04/Software/Environment_Variable_and_SetUID/

-### Task 1: Manipulating Environment Variables
+## Task 1: Manipulating Environment Variables
 1. Use printenv/env to print out the environment variables

 ![PrintenvEnv]()